 A Christian's Response to Death and Dying

-In 1969 Elizabeth Kubler Ross wrote a groundbreaking book on the subject of death and dying.
+In 1969 Elisabeth Kübler-Ross wrote a groundbreaking book on the subject of death and dying.
 She noted a pattern of behavior that dying patients exhibited as they themselves approached death from terminal illness, or suffered the death of a loved one.
 Her 5 "stages" have become famous and often repeated in teaching people on how to cope with serious illness and death.
-In case you've forgotten her 5 stages were:
+In case you've forgotten, her 5 stages were:

 - Shock / Denial

-She taught that people didn't necessary go from one stage directly to the other, but rather went from one another in a cyclical fashion.
+She taught that people didn't necessarily go from one stage directly to the other, but rather went from one to another in a cyclical fashion.
 For example, shock would be followed by anger and then depression and then a measure of acceptance after which one might revert back to bargaining with God for more time (in case of terminal illness).
-People tend to zigzag from one emotion to another for various amounts of time until, hopefully, they would remain in the acceptance mode for longer and longer periods of time.
-This is the primary model upon which much of the study of people's reactions to death and dying are based.
+People went from one emotion to another for various amounts of time until, hopefully, they would remain in the acceptance mode for longer and longer periods of time.
+This became the primary model that explained a person’s reaction to death and dying.

-Kubler Ross was not a Christian and in later years saw herself as a sort of "medium" able to contact the spirit world.
-Much of her later writings were not taken very seriously for this reason.
+Kübler-Ross was not a Christian and in later years saw herself as a sort of "medium" able to contact the spirit world.
+Much of her subsequent writings were not taken very seriously for this reason.

 I mention this about her because it confirms in my mind the fact that she did not use the Bible as a model for her death and dying theories.
-If she would have done so she would have discovered a similar model to the one she observed in people, however she would have discovered a much more complete and satisfying response to death and dying, and that is the response of a believer to death and dying is different than what she wrote.
+Had she used the Bible in developing her ideas she would have discovered a much more complete and satisfying response to death and dying by examining a believer’s response to these traumatic events in life.

 As a human being, a believer's response to his/her own terminal illness or the death of a loved one is the same as any other person's response.
-However, because of faith in God, trust in Christ, that response goes beyond the mere 5 steps that Ross described.
+However, because of faith in God and trust in Christ, that response goes beyond the mere 5 steps that Kübler-Ross described.